 Niko’s Pizza, a popular dining spot in Palatka, Florida, occupies a building that seems designed for energy inefficiency.
 It has two dining rooms, one of which has large windows on three sides that absorb heat during the summer, and lose heat during the winter.
-The restaurant’s four large ovens generate heat that creates a nearly unbearable environment for the kitchen staff, and contributes to the uncomfortably warm conditions for customers in the dining rooms.
+The restaurant’s four brick pizza ovens and grandfathered exhaust hood generate heat that creates a nearly unbearable environment for the kitchen staff, and contributes to the uncomfortably warm conditions for customers in the dining rooms.

-The restaurant’s aging 15-ton HVAC system included 3 separate units.
+The restaurant’s aging 15-ton HVAC/R system included 3 separate units.
 A roof mounted five-ton unit for the front dining room, a five-ton split unit for the kitchen and a five-ton split unit for the back dining room.
-Owner Niko John wanted to replace this inefficient system but the estimated price tag of more than $40,000 held him back.
+Owner Niko Johns wanted to replace this inefficient system but the estimated price tag of more than $40,000, including hiring an engineer and construction needed to do the job held him back.

 Seeking an alternative, Niko turned to Demandside Energy Solutions.
 Upon evaluating Niko’s existing system, the Demandside team concluded that it could be converted to a single hydronic system using the patented Arctic Gator.
 The five-ton rooftop unit was taken offline entirely.
 The two remaining five-ton units were integrated with the Arctic Gator system creating an energy efficient hydronic system.